phillip-alter/RPGInitiativeWeb/README.md

 * Add ability to change background
 * Possibly add a music player?
 Or soundboard player?
 * Add/remove dates/time from date/clock
+* Automatic reordering based on their initiative #'s
+* Ability to add multiple status effects
+* +/- from round tracker
+* Select specific character in initiative